(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Homemade Snacks for Hiking

-With a little prep, your favorite foods can become easy hiking snacks on trail while controlling the ingredients.
+With some prep, your favorite foods can become easy hiking snacks on the trail while controlling the ingredients.
 You can increase the protein, lower the sugar, and use your favorite flavors.

 8. Homemade Trail Mix